Manoj-t/Rasa_ChatBot/nlu.md

 - thanks
 - thankyou very much
 - thanks a lot

-## intent:behavioral_greet
-- I am fine. how are you
-- I am good. how is it going
-- great.
-What is up
-- What is going on
+- thanks.
+Have a nice day
+- thanks. have a good one.
+- have a good one

 ## intent:mood_great
 - I am doing great
 - I am absolutely alright
 - I am fine
+- I am happy.
+How about you
+- fine
+- alright
+- good
+- going good
+- doing good
+- happy
+- superb
+- All good.
+How are you?
 - great
 - doing great
+- I am good
+- absolutely fine

 ## intent:mood_unhappy
 - I am not good